Easy Orange Breakfast Crescents Recipe

 Easy Orange Breakfast Crescents

 - 6 oz cream cheese, softened (I prefer Highland Dairy cream cheese)

 - 1 tsp fresh orange zest

 - 2 cans (8 count each) crescent roll dough

 - 1/4 tsp. almond extract

 - 3-4 tsp. orange juice

-- While rolls are baking, combine all glaze ingredients in a small bowl and mix until smooth, adding the orange juice a bit at a time, as needed.
+- While rolls are baking, combine all the glaze ingredients in a small bowl, mixing until smooth, adding the orange juice a bit at a time, as needed.